Grimblethorpe

-Grimblethorpe is a hamlet in the East Lindsey district of Lincolnshire, England.
+Grimblethorpe is a hamlet in the civil parish of Gayton le Wold, in the East Lindsey district of Lincolnshire, England.
 It is situated 6 mi west from Louth and just north of the village of Gayton le Wold, on the A157 road.
-It is in the civil parish of Gayton le Wold.

-The village was a civil parish between 1858 and 1931, after which it became part of Gayton le Wold parish.
+Grimblethorpe was formerly an extra-parochial tract, in 1858 Grimblethorpe became a separate civil parish, on 1 April 1936 the parish was abolished and merged with Gayton le Wold.
+In 1931 the parish had a population of 14.

 Grimblethorpe Hall is a Grade II* listed building dating from 1620, and built of red brick.
 It was possibly built for Sir Ralph Maddestone, who held Grimblethorpe at the end of the 16th century.

 The hamlet is 650 yd south of a deserted medieval village (DMV), not mentioned in the Domesday Book.
 Grim's Mound, 650 yards west from the DMV, is a Bronze Age bowl barrow, 62 ft in diameter and 9 ft high.
 It contains archaeological items, including human remains, and is an ancient scheduled monument.